tattoo

 — JRR Tolkien, The Return of the King

-Before I started my journey to becoming a tattooer, I was an avid collector and found that it helped me like nothing else could when it came to my mental health.
+I was an avid collector and found that it helped me like nothing else could when it came to my mental health.
 I might not have respected my body enough not to self-harm, but I loved the art on my body which gave me a sense of pride and self-esteem that I had never experienced before.
 It was one of the few times I had that extra “pep in my step.”
 I slowly started to piece together that tattoo should be my healing medium.
 I want to help people transform their relationships with their bodies, a,d their circumstances; whether it’s to help process grief, act as a totem of strength, or simply to adorn in self-expression, it’s all important.

 I’m not in this to see MY art on other people’s bodies; that’s far from the reason I am passionate about tattooing.
 I consider myself a conduit for something larger, I’m just here to help your vision bend a reality.
 People get tattooed for a variety of reasons; to heal, to process, to adorn, to remember, to forget, to laugh… My purpose is to take these thought forms and turn them into something tangible.

-Depression and anxiety are no strangers to me.
 I got my first diagnosis, medication, and therapist at 13 and was hospitalized with my first panic attack at 14.
 After this last run in with domestic violence I decided to go back, but it’s been touch and go.
 I will be writing about my journey with the mental health/medical industries, but that’s a project for another time.
 I have spent my life up until recently watching it go by, too exhausted to even get out of bed.
 Years.
 Decades.

 And I’m not alone in this.